-|Variable Interest paid quarterly|
+|Balance||Interest paid quarterly|

-||Net %Net rate is the rate of interest the account pays after lower rate tax has been deducted.
-If you are a non-taxpayer, you can reclaim the tax by completing an HMRC R85 form.
+|AERCloseAERAER stands for Annual Equivalent Rate.
+It illustrates what your interest rate would be if interest was paid and compounded each year and allows you to easily compare different savings accounts. ||GrossCloseGrossGross rate means we will not deduct tax from the interest we pay on money in your account.
+It’s your responsibility to pay any tax you may owe to HM Revenue and Customs (HMRC).CloseNetNet rate is the rate of interest the account pays after basic rate tax has been deducted.
+If you are unlikely to pay tax on your savings income you can request your interest to be paid gross by completing an HMRC R85 form.
 As the rate of tax may vary, the net rate is given for illustration only and is rounded to two decimal places.

-|Anything over £20,000||0.50||0.50%|
+|Anything over £20,000||0.50%||0.50%|

-These interest rates are correct as at 15/08/2011.
+These interest rates are correct as at 06/10/2015.
+Interest rates are variable.

 |Account name||Young Saver|

-|Interest rates (AERs)||Variable interest
+|Interest rates (AERs)||

 Interest paid quarterly

 We will pay your interest gross, which means that we will not deduct tax automatically from your interest.
 You are responsible for paying any tax due to HM Revenue and Customs (HMRC).

 Instant access with no loss of interest.